11 video game marketing campaigns we love (2025 update)

 Eventually, some clever folks figured out a specific sequence you had to follow to end the nightmare, which revealed a trailer for a new instalment in the long-running horror series Silent Hill, starring Norman Reedus (perhaps most known for his role in The Walking Dead) and created by none other than Hideo Kojima (as well as Guillermo Del Toro).

-It was a brilliant act of marketing deception, demonstrating that sometimes the best way to sell a game is to let people play it simply.
+It was a brilliant act of marketing deception, demonstrating that sometimes, the best way to sell a game is to let people simply play it.
 P.T. garnered mass critical acclaim, with many journalists calling it their Game of the Year – no small feat for what was just a demo.

 Those familiar with P.T. will know that despite its overwhelming reception, Silent Hills was ultimately cancelled due to a reported breakdown in the relationship between Hideo Kojima and Konami and subsequently removed from the PlayStation store.